ahsanu123/crumbs/hokushime-hiroshe-usb-to-rs232/README.md

 **Used Component**
 - SIPEX SP3243ECA (will use SP3243EB)
 - FT232BL (will use FT232BL)
-- ATMLH916 (will use AT24CXX series, i2c based eeprom memory chip)
+- ATMLH916 (will use AT93C66, Microwire EEPROM ic)

 ## Notes